Mischa Zverev: 2018: First ATP title

 After pulling out of the first round of the Australian Open while trailing Hyeon Chung 6–2, 4–1, Zverev was fined a record $45,000 for an 'unprofessional first round performance', becoming the first player to be fined under the new rule.
 The fine represented nearly all of the prize money Zverev would have received for losing in the first round.

 Zverev won his first career ATP title at the 2018 Eastbourne International, defeating Nicolás Jarry, seventh seed Steve Johnson, third seed Denis Shapovalov, Mikhail Kukushkin, and Lukáš Lacko.

+Hiatus, Eurosport commentator

+Although Zverev never officially announced his retirement, he has not played on the ATP Tour or ITF Tour since February 2023.
+Meanwhile, he also served as an expert and a commentator for tennis matches on Eurosport and other sports channels.